scaphold-io/scaphold-docs/docs/files/querying.md

 # Querying Files

+Querying files acts the same as other types.
+All types that implement `Blob` have a field `blobUrl` and `blobMimeType` that are automatically managed by Scaphold.
+The `blobUrl` is a pre-signed URL that points to your file in a private blob store hosted on Amazon S3.
+If youre app is on a paid tier, all pre-signed URLs will be served by a globally distributed CDN hosted by Amazon CloudFront.

+!!! tip ""

-> Example of querying for a file
+    Example of querying for a file

+!!! note ""

     File ID: `RmlsZTo5`

+## cURL

 ```shell
 curl -X POST https://us-west-2.api.scaphold.io/graphql/scaphold-graphql \